muratk3n/thirdwave/en/2019/12/civilized-to-death.md

 way, on a much larger scale, ultimately congealing into what President Eisenhower called 'the military-industrial complex.' ...

-"Richard Dawkins is one of the most famous scientists alive ...
+Richard Dawkins is one of the most famous scientists alive ...
 In *River Out of Eden*, Dawkins describes animal life as an operatic ordeal of starvation, misery, and pitiless indifference.
 'The total amount of suffering per year in the natural world is beyond all decent